 Practices are not required or obligated to offer benefits; the decision is up to each individual practice.
 However, should a practice decide to offer benefits to staff, this must be done in a fair and equitable manner.
 Currently, approximately half of all practices in Ontario offer benefits for their staff.

 If your practice is considering offering benefits for staff, please review the information below and contact the AOMBT if you have any questions.
 Please note: the benefits plan for practice staff is similar but not the exact same as the midwives' plan.
 As well, monthly premiums differ as they are partially determined by the annual salary of the employee.
-To initiate the enrollment process for your staff, or if you have questions about the cost of benefits for practice staff, please contact the AOMBT.
+To initiate the enrolment process for your staff, or if you have questions about the cost of benefits for practice staff, please contact the AOMBT.

 Unlike midwives, practice administrative staff are subject to a 3 month waiting period for benefits eligibility.
 It is common human resources practice to require employees to successfully complete a probationary period, usually either 3 or 6 months, before they are enrolled in a group benefits plan with their employer.
-Upon completion of the waiting period, a copy of the enrollment form must be received by the AOM Benefits Trust within 30 days.
-For example, if a staff person’s first day of work is January 1st, they will be eligible for benefits as of April 1st, and their enrollment forms must be received by May 1st.
+Upon completion of the waiting period, a copy of the enrolment form must be received by the AOM Benefits Trust within 30 days.
+For example, if a staff person’s first day of work is January 1st, they will be eligible for benefits as of April 1st, and their enrolment forms must be received by May 1st.

-Please note: Practice Partners must retain the original enrollment forms in a secure but accessible location at the practice.
+Please note: Practice Partners must retain the original enrolment forms in a secure but accessible location at the practice.
 In the event of a life insurance or accidental death and dismemberment claim, beneficiary information must be provided by way of the original document signed by the plan member.

-If staff enrollment forms are not received within 30 days after the date of eligibility (date of eligibility for staff is 3 months after their first day of work), the staff person will be considered a late applicant; their coverage will be contingent on approval by the insurance company and they may need to provide medical evidence of insurability.
+If staff enrolment forms are not received within 30 days after the date of eligibility (date of eligibility for staff is 3 months after their first day of work), the staff person will be considered a late applicant; their coverage will be contingent on approval by the insurance company and they may need to provide medical evidence of insurability.
 If approved, they will have restrictions on their dental benefits for the first 12 months of coverage, and could have other restrictions on their coverage.

 Are all staff eligible for benefits?